 Add approximately ½ cup of bath salts to warm running bath water.

-- Epsom salt (magnesium sulfate): This main ingredient helps relax mind and body.
+This main ingredient helps relax mind and body.
 Soaking in Epsom salt can help provide soothing relief from stress, sore muscles, and stiffness.
-Many people are deficient in magnesium, and it can be easily absorbed by the body during a warm bath.
+And since many people are deficient in magnesium, a warm Epsom salt bath is a great way to supplement magnesium levels.
 Epsom salt is widely available at grocery stores, pharmacies, or online.

-- Mineral rich sea salts: Real sea salt contains many trace minerals that can be absorbed by the skin, helping detoxify the body.
+Real sea salt contains many detoxifying trace minerals.
+In a warm bath, your body will absorb these minerals helping detoxify the body.
 Bathing with sea salt can also help revitalize and hydrate the skin, thus improving the appearance.
 Unrefined sea salt can be found at most health food stores, some grocery stores, or online.

-- Essential oils: Pure essential oils are highly concentrated plant extracts.
-Certain oils can have healing properties for skin, while others offer mood-boosting benefits when used for aromatherapy.
+Certain essential oils can have healing properties for skin, while others offer mood-boosting benefits when used for aromatherapy.
 Pure essential oils can be purchased from health food stores or online at Mountain Rose Herbs.
 (If you are pregnant or nursing, consult your health care provider before using essential oils.
 Lavender and a few others are generally regarded as safe during pregnancy.)

 Play around with some different scent combinations for different therapeutic and aromatic benefits.
 Try eucalyptus and spearmint essential oil for an uplifting, relieving soak.
 Or lavender and chamomile for a calming, relaxing, pre-bedtime bath.
 Peppermint would make a wonderful revitalizing bath salt for the holidays when you need to be refreshed after all your hard work.

-After you’ve had a chance to sneak away and enjoy a long soak with your homemade bath salts, you’ll want to start sharing this fun DIY project with others.
+After you’ve had a chance to make bath salts, and then sneak away to enjoy a long soak, you’ll want to start sharing this fun DIY project with others.
 It can be mixed up in minutes, put into glass jars, and given as a fun gift.
-Homemade bath salts are a simple project even your kids can get involved in!
+Since it’s such a simple project, you can make bath salts with your kids!
 (With supervision for the essential oils, of course.)

-Bath salts make great teacher gifts, holiday gifts, or the perfect hostess gift if you’re staying with friends or family.
+Make bath salts to give away as gifts for teachers, as holiday gifts, or as the perfect hostess gift when staying with friends or family.
 If giving as a gift, don’t forget to add a silky ribbon and a fun tag or label.
 Include a spoon or a seashell for scooping!

-Have you ever made your own bath salts?
+Have you ever tried to make bath salts?
 Help build the community by sharing the creative scent combinations you’ve come up with.